fiugd/beta/.NOTES/MARKETING.md

 <!-- no-select -->

+*The cloud service you don't have to register for.*
+*The editor / IDE you didn't have to install.*
+*The tool that will change the way you work.*

 ## Introduction
 * fiug does(will do) things that other things do.
 * Consequently, one may think fiug IS one of those things.
 * Possibly, fiug can be used as one of those things.
 * However, it may not be that thing and that is not the sole vision for it.
-* Consider the following an exploration of what fiug is(will be).
+* Consider the following an exploration of what fiug is and will be.

 ## TL;DR
 * fiug takes inspiration from all of the following in some regard